RaycatWhoDat/crimson/reference.md

      first-block Z! second-block

 DESCRIPTION:
      Returns a flattened block with items corresponding with both iterables.
+NOTE: This will not compose nicely if you don't use it as the last zipping operation.
      Z! is an op! value.

 ARGUMENTS: